 After that, you will see the list of tables in your WordPress database.
 You need to look for the wp_users table in this list and click on the ‘Browse’ link next to it.

-This will show you a list of all users in your WordPress site.
-On this page, you need to click on the edit link next to your user account.
+This will show you a list of all users on your WordPress site.
+On this page, you need to click on the ‘Edit’ link next to your user account.

 PhpMyAdmin will show you a form with all the user information fields.

 You will need to delete the value in the user_pass field and replace it with your new password.
-Under the function column, select MD5 from the drop-down menu and click on the Go button.
+Under the function column, make sure you select MD5 from the drop-down menu and then click on the ‘Go’ button.

 For more details, see our guide on how to reset a WordPress password from phpMyAdmin.

-If your website was hacked, or your industry has certain data compliance regulation, then you might need to force change the WordPress password for all users.
+If your website was hacked, or your industry has certain data compliance regulations, then you might need to force change the WordPress password for all users.

 We hope this article helped you to learn how to change your password in WordPress.
 You may also want to learn how to properly move from HTTP to HTTPS, or see our list of tips on how to improve WordPress performance.